-Joint and tissue health is an important topic among many people, especially athletes.
+Tissue and joint repair is an important topic among many people, especially athletes.
 Supplements such as glucosamine, chondroitin, MSM, and other products are often taken when there is joint pain or degeneration, in hopes that a cure can be found in a bottle.
 Sometimes these substances work and sometimes they don’t.
 Some research says they may help, other studies say otherwise.
 But whether you should take these supplements or not for your joint pain or injury is not the point of this article, but rather what brought you to even consider taking such a supplement is.
 You see, you’re supposed to make these compounds naturally in your body every day, and even consume some of them in the foods you should be eating.
-But first, a little bit of biochemistry to get you up to speed…
+But first, a little bit of biochemistry to get you up to speed.

 Making new connective tissue is all about something called GAGs.
 That stands for glycosaminoglycans which are primarily a bunch of sugar molecules linked together.
 They come from what is known as the glycolytic pathway – that’s the same pathway you use to make energy from sugar in your body.

 Connective tissue is fibrous tissue found throughout your body in the form of tendons, and the framework of fibers in muscles, ligaments, bone, cartilage, and even blood and lymph tissue.
 Connective tissue not only connects body tissue together, but it protects organs and even stores energy.
-All tissues in the body, with the exception of teeth, can be repaired.
-Some tissue, such as liver tissue and bone, can even be regenerated.

 Glucosamine’s Role in Tissue Repair